joao-borrego/cripto/assignments/assignment4.md

 `sudo iptables -A INPUT -p icmp -j DROP`

-More specifically, this command appends a rule to the INPUT chain in the IPv4 packet filtering table, stating that packets with the icmp protocol should be handled with a jump to the DROP action.
+More specifically, this command appends a rule to the INPUT chain in the IPv4 packet filtering table, (the default table) stating that packets with the icmp protocol should be handled with a jump to the DROP action.
 This will result in the matching packets being ignored in the configured machine.

-Verify that the ping request from machine 3 will now fail.
+Verify that a ping request from machine 3 will now fail.
 You can check the list of existing rules in machine 2 by executing:

 ```